gyselroth/php-task-scheduler/README.md

 ### Create job

-It is quite easy to create as task, you just need to implement TaskScheduler\JobInterface.
+It is quite easy to create a task, you just need to implement TaskScheduler\JobInterface.
-In this example we're going to implement a job called MailJob which sends mail via zend-mail.
+In this example we're going to implement a job called MailJob which sends mail using zend-mail.

 >**Note**: You can use TaskScheduler\AbstractJob to implement the required default methods by TaskScheduler\JobInterface.
 The only thing then you need to implement is start() which does the actual job (sending mail).